Cleveland County Vehicle Impound Guide

 If You Can't Afford the Fees

-• Payment plans: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
-Inquire about this option.
+- Ask the impound lot about a payment plan: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
+It's worth asking, but don't count on it.

 After Retrieval

-Immediately report any damage to the impound lot manager and file a written complaint.
-Keep a copy of the complaint for your records.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of any damage immediately and file a written complaint.
+Get a copy of the complaint for your records.